axelv/crypto/README.md

 - AV: Add check for g^y = 1 or 0 or modulus-1 to **STS**
 - AV: Add case for EOT that redirects the slave/master to initlialisation
 - AV: Add solution for the sequence counter in case of packetloss
+- AV: Add solution if number of packets are invalid

 AV: Change the typdef 'unsigned char' to uint8_t etc.